-Another leader on this list who is at the helm of a country that handled the COVID-19 pandemic in an exemplary way (notice the pattern here), Merkel is known for grounding her decisions in solid science – part of the reason Germany has managed to stave off some of the horrific tolls many other countries continue to face.
+Another leader on this list who is at the helm of a country that handled the COVID-19 pandemic in an exemplary way (notice the pattern here), Merkel is known for grounding her decisions in solid science.

 Theo Sowa, CEO, African Women’s Development Fund

-Born in Ghana, Theo Sowa is an outspoken independent adviser working to change the conversation surrounding finance, and enabling more women and girls to cease economic opportunities and to be financially empowered, throughout the continent and beyond.
+Born in the West African nation of Ghana, Theo Sowa is an outspoken independent adviser working to change the conversation surrounding finance, and enabling more women and girls to cease economic opportunities and to be financially empowered, throughout the continent and beyond.

 Autumn Peltier, Clean Water Warrior